PierreGode/Linux-Active-Directory-join-script/README.md

 then run sudo realm leave domain.domain reboot and rejoin executing realm join -v -U ADdamin domain.com reboot and wait 5 min before login

+If you have issues with slow replies from the domain controller i have added lines to nsswitch an sssd to prevent hangs, slow logins and slow repy from sudo commands in a teminal.